Lion

 -

-Download the Apple Lion Recovery Disk Creator tool and burn a recovery disk for your machine, if you did not create a bootable Lion DVD.
+Download the Apple Lion Recovery Disk Creator tool and burn a recovery disk for your machine, if you did not create a bootable Lion DVD or USB key.

 -